rurigrass/dev-challenge-master-react-express/README.md

 npm i
 ```

-then run the express server with:
+run the express server with:

 ```
 PORT=3001 npm start